adamcw/wordle-trie-packing/README.md

 for structure in the input to remain in the output which can be leveraged by compression algorithms over-the-wire (the data as represented while in transit between two places).

-Compression differs from general bitpacking in that compression generally needs to be uncompressed for the data to be useful.
-In comparison, bitpacking will take a data structure and just condense how many bits are required to represent it.
-This may slow down the use of the data structure due to having to unpack as you go, but it doesn't require a full decompress step before any action on the data can be taken.

 | Attempt                        | Uncompressed | Compressed (Brotli) |
 |---------                       | ------------ | ------------------- |